aesthetic-suite/framework/docs/README.md

 # Aesthetic

-Aesthetic is a powerful React library for styling components, whether it be CSS-in-JS using style objects, importing stylesheets, or simply referencing external class names.
+Aesthetic is a powerful type-safe React library for styling components, whether it be CSS-in-JS using style objects, importing stylesheets, or simply referencing external class names.
 Simply put, Aesthetic is an abstraction layer that utilizes higher-order-components for the compilation of styles via third-party libraries, all the while providing customizability, theming, and a unified syntax.

 Aesthetic was built for the sole purpose of solving the following scenarios, most of which competing styling libraries fail to solve.